What is the meaning of Employee Engagement?

 My Manager

-This is a more specific measure of how people relate to their direct supervisors.
-Topics include feeling valued, being treated fairly, receiving feedback and direction, and generally, having a strong working relationship based on mutual respect.
-Great managers regularly provide their team with feedback, support, and growth opportunities.
-This helps foster better connections with the organization.
+This measures how employees relate to their direct supervisors.
+Topics include feeling valued, being treated fairly, receiving feedback, and maintaining a strong, respectful working relationship.
+Great managers provide regular feedback, support, and growth opportunities, which strengthen worker connections to the organization.

 Beyond the Two Core Factors